loginom/admin-guide-l10n/data-en/desktop/README.md

 The desktop version of the platform is designated for installation on the local computer when only one user operation is anticipated.

 The 64-bit Loginom Desktop version can process significant data arrays limited only by workstation resources.
-Loginom Desktop does not include tools for collaborative work, division of rights, publications and work with web services.
+Loginom Desktop does not include tools for collaborative work, access permissions, publications and work with web services.

 The desktop component is included in the Loginom Personal platform version.